-- Coming soon!
-Conscious Coliving’s podcast and YouTube show, Coliving Conversations, will shine a light on projects, people and places that are pioneering the coliving movement.
+- Conscious Coliving’s podcast, Coliving Conversations, shines a light on projects, people and places that are pioneering the coliving movement.
 The show will highlight common challenges and innovative solutions regarding: community, wellbeing, sustainability, technology, and business models of coliving.

 Further Coliving Research

-Finally, if you want to stay up to date on latest coliving research subscribe to the newsletter ✉️ !
+Finally, if you want to stay up to date on the latest coliving research subscribe to Conscious Coliving’s emails ✉️ !

 This guide has been co-authored for you by:

 Penny is passionate about the potential for shared living.
 She has a doctorate in sustainability and shared living, and an MSc in social research methods.
 She conducts research and consults on shared living projects.

 Transformational Coach and facilitator.
 Trainer in mindfulness, sharing circles, and how to live and lead more consciously.
 Co-author of the Community Facilitation Handbook and the Coliving Apps & Tech Guide.
 Facilitates community engagement strategies.

 Matt is responsible for designing community experience and impact strategies and measuring the social value of coliving communities.
 Matt is also a founding member and current Head of Community of Co-Liv and has worked for The Collective on their Impact Team.